Deliciously sticky, tender Syrian stuffed vine leaves with a lemony and garlicky rice filling and cooked over a bed of chicken legs.

 Filling:

-- While the leaves are cooking chop the onion and the herbs very very finely.
+- While the leaves are cooking, chop the onion and the herbs very finely.
 Peel the cloves of 1 ½ of the garlic bulbs and grate them finely.

-- Give these ingredients to the drained rice and add the cayenne pepper, sweet paprika, black pepper and about 2 teaspoons of the salt.
-I have never seen anyone being so generous with the spices in her cooking, Nesrin throws them in by the handful, but it works.
-The food is unbelievably tasty and delicious without being overladen.
+- Add these ingredients to the drained rice, along with the cayenne pepper, sweet paprika, black pepper, and about 2 teaspoons of salt.
+I have never seen anyone be so generous with the spices in her cooking.
+Nesrin throws them in by the handful, but it works.
+The food is unbelievably tasty without being overladen.

 - Mix well, add 2 tablespoons of the pomegranate molasses, about 170 g/ 6 oz of the tomato paste, the olive oil and about half of the lemon juice.
 Mix very well with your hands.